Install n2x-node Agent

 For a deeper dive into AWS user data, refer to the official documentation.

-agent on your Linux VMs within the Azure cloud environment:
+Simplify the installation process for the n2x-node agent on your Linux VMs within the Azure cloud environment:

 -